Pretty Girl Rock: Composition

-"Pretty Girl Rock" is a mid-tempo R&B song, that incorporates an interpolation of "Just the Two of Us" by Grover Washington Jr. The song makes use of heavy drums and slinky piano and is built on bouncy R&B beats.
+"Pretty Girl Rock" is a mid-tempo Pop and R&B song, that incorporates an interpolation of "Just the Two of Us" by Grover Washington Jr. The song makes use of heavy drums and slinky piano and is built on bouncy R&B beats.
 Sara Anderson from AOL Radio noted that it "weaves in piano trills, prominent backbeats, ska slang 'eh's and self-awareness."
 According to Georgette Cline from The Boombox, the song is a "self-love anthem" that showcases Hilson's "attempt at uniting women over their shared beauty rather than the jealousy that drives them apart."
 Luke Gibson from Hip Hop DX noted that lyrics such as: "'Girls think I'm conceited 'cause I know I'm attractive / Don't worry about what I think, why don't you ask him?', capture the attitude of a Fabolous or Jadakiss track."
 Chad Grischow from IGN Music referred to "Pretty Girl Rock" as a "girl-power jam" and noted that Hilson "exudes confidence" with the lines: "Pretty as a picture / Sweet as a Swisher / Mad cuz I'm cuter than the girl that's with ya."